Advanced glycation end-product: Pathology

+As of 2024, there is no conclusive clinical evidence for AGEs having a pathological role in aging diseases, and no causality has been demonstrated between processed foods, AGEs, and onset of aging or age-related diseases.

 Clearance

 In clearance, or the rate at which a substance is removed or cleared from the body, it has been found that the cellular proteolysis of AGEs—the breakdown of proteins—produces AGE peptides and "AGE free adducts" (AGE adducts bound to single amino acids).
 These latter, after being released into the plasma, can be excreted in the urine.

 Nevertheless, the resistance of extracellular matrix proteins to proteolysis renders their advanced glycation end products less conducive to being eliminated.
 While the AGE free adducts are released directly into the urine, AGE peptides are endocytosed by the epithelial cells of the proximal tubule and then degraded by the endolysosomal system to produce AGE amino acids.
 It is thought that these acids are then returned to the kidney's inside space, or lumen, for excretion.

 AGE free adducts are the major form through which AGEs are excreted in urine, with AGE-peptides occurring to a lesser extent but accumulating in the plasma of patients with chronic kidney failure.